helloerikaaa/helloerikaaa/README.md

 ### Hello, I'm Erika Sánchez-Femat

-Data Scientist | AI Researcher |
+> Data Scientist | AI Researcher

-Welcome to my GitHub profile!
 I'm passionate about data science, research, and the incredible world of artificial intelligence.
 With over 8 years of experience in AI, I've had the privilege of delving into cutting-edge projects in and sharing my knowledge through teaching undergrad courses at [IPN](www.ipn.mx).

 ## 🔬 Research and Expertise